-The way we live our lives has changed significantly over the past few decades and we are now less physically active than at any time in human history.
+The way we live our lives has changed significantly over the past few decades and we are now less physically active than ever before.
 At the same time, there is now overwhelming evidence that links physical inactivity with a growing range of acute, chronic and life-threatening diseases and health conditions.

 As well as being a source of enjoyment, sport and physical activity has proven benefits for our physical and mental health and wellbeing.
-Being active at every age increases quality of life and everyone's chances of remaining healthy and independent.
+Being active at every age increases quality of life and remaining healthy and independent.